pclaci/docker-payaraserver-full/README.md

 # Details

-* Payara is located in the `/opt/payara41` directory.
-This is deliberately free of any versioning so that any scripts written to work with one version can be seamlessly migrated to the latest docker image.
+Payara Server installation is located in the `/opt/payara41` directory.
+This directory is the default working directory of the docker image.
+The directory name is deliberately free of any versioning so that any scripts written to work with one version can be seamlessly migrated to the latest docker image.

-* Full and Web editions are derived from the OpenJDK 8 images with a Debian Jessie base
+- Full and Web editions are derived from the OpenJDK 8 images with a Debian Jessie base
-* Micro editions are built on OpenJDK 8 images with an Alpine linux base to keep image size as small as possible.
+- Micro editions are built on OpenJDK 8 images with an Alpine linux base to keep image size as small as possible.

+Payara Server is a patched, enhanced and supported application server derived from GlassFish Server Open Source Edition 4.x.
+Visit [www.payara.fish](http://www.payara.fish) for full 24/7 support and lots of free resources.

+Full Payara Server and Payara Micro documentation: [https://payara.gitbooks.io/payara-server/content/](https://payara.gitbooks.io/payara-server/content/)